cuecue123/web-application/README.md

 ![signup](documentation/signup.png)

-/chat - page for talking in the live forum
+/chat - page for talking in the live forum, how ever, this page using ajax interaction, and you can only see the message when you click on the box.

 ![forum](documentation/forum.png)